datacarpentry/semester-biology/exercises/Making-choices-size-estimates-by-name-R.md

 language: R
 ---

-Youre going to write a function to estimate a dinosaur's mass based on its length.
+You're going to write a function to estimate a dinosaur's mass based on its length.
 The general form of the equation for doing this is:

 > mass <- a * length ^ b